masoniis/quantum-chart/README.md

 #### TailwindUI
 - Since we used Tailwind, we decided to also incorporate some of the stylistic choices from our **TailwindUI non-exclusive license**.
 TailwindUI was a very helpful reference, and it was nice to see examples from the creators of Tailwind.

+### Vercel
+- The website is deployed to the internet for free using Vercel.
+Vercel helps to develop Svelte so it worked perfectly.

 # Stylistic Choices
 Why did we choose certain elements, fonts, etc.